mhvwerts/randommw/README.md

 ## Suggestions for future work

 - A simpler function for seeding the built-in MWC8222 generator from a 64-bit unsigned integer and a more general implementation of RanSetSeed, for better use with other PRNGs.
 We may discard the option of fully specifiying the state of the PRNG, as this is only needed in very exceptional cases.
+Deprecate `RanNormalSetSeedZig()`, and simply initialize the ziggurat separately with `zigNorInit()`.
 - Plug in other uniform PRNGs as the random source
 	- see [11] for conversion of random integers to useful floating point
 	- Any of the fast and well-performing generators tested in https://prng.di.unimi.it/